Akhil2193/Foodizone/README.md

-# FOODIZONE - FOOD DELIVERY APPICATION
+# FOODIZONE - FOOD DELIVERY APPICATION\

+A Food delivery app made as a part of Induction project for DEVSOC, BITS Goa.

 ## Setting up the Develpoment Environment